appukuttan-shailesh/CONECT-INT_website/content/event/2024-06-03-neurocomp-days-marseille/index.md

 # Computational Neuroscience in Marseille

-We organize a one-day workshop on Monday, June 3rd, at the Faculté des Sciences Médicales et Paramédicales in the Amphithéâtre d'Odontologie (9h-17h), campus Timone.
-This one-day workshop aims to gather computational neuroscientists from Marseille around the same event to foster exchanges and new collaborations.
+We are organizing a one-day workshop for computational neuroscientists in Marseille.
+The workshop will be held on Monday, June 3rd, from 9:00 am to 5:00 pm at the Amphithéâtre d'Odontologie, Faculté des Sciences Médicales et Paramédicales, Timone campus.
+This event aims to bring together computational neuroscientists from the Marseille area to foster collaboration and exchange ideas.

 When? *3rd of June 2024*